Liquid manure technology - from the rotary lobe pump to the Strip Till device

 Precise liquid manure spreading with precision distributors

 The hydraulically powered precision distributor is at the center of strip-based spreading technology, a basic prerequisite to precise and reliable spreading to each individual flow.
 At the same time, fibrous matter and foreign objects are reliably cut by the cutting blades.
 Vogelsang can offer four different variations here: the DosiMat DMX, the ExaCut ECL, ExaCut ETX or the ExaCut ECQ.
 We can therefore offer you the optimal solution for all requirements and spreading application areas.
 Examples of application areas are dribble bar systems, trailing shoe systems, cultivators, disc harrows and slit devices.
 In summary, the Vogelsang precision distributor is ideal for all spreading techniques.

 Low-emission spreading with the dribble bar system

-The dribble bar system ensures low-level, virtually odourless spreading.
+The dribble bar system ensures low-level, virtually odorless spreading.
 This technique is the future of spreading and will remain so too because it:

 - Guarantees low levels of nutrient losses without contaminating crops